How can I deal with pressure?

 Address some of the causes of stress

-Although there will probably lots of things in your life that you can’t do anything about, there might still be some practical ways you could to resolve or improve some of the issues that are putting pressure on you.
-You might find it helpful to read some of our other booklets on issues around mental health, family and personal life, work life, student life, finances, housing and legal rights.
-All our resources are freely available on our website (see‘Useful contacts’on p.20).
+Although there will probably be lots of things in your life that you cannot do anything about, there might still be some practical ways you could resolve or improve some of the issues that are causing you stress.
+You might find it helpful to read some of our other booklets on issues around mental health, student life, caring for someone with a mental health problem, or loneliness.
+All of our resources are freely available on our website.

 Accept the things you can’t change

-It’s not easy, but accepting that there are some things happening to you that you probably can’t do anything about will help you focus your time and energy more productively
+It is not easy, but accepting that there are some things happening to you that you probably cannot do anything about will help you focus your time and energy more productively.

-“Sometimes I take a minute to‘reply’to my stressy thoughts…it’s hard to be stressed when you’ve got things in perspective!
+“Sometimes I take a minute to ‘reply’ to my stress thoughts…it’s hard to be stressed when you’ve got things in perspective!
 Most of the things I worry about are either things I can’t change or things which aren’t earth-shatteringly important.”